 Here's how it went down.
 Among other items, we were asked to provide two meat-and-cheese sandwiches in each lunch.
-So, assuming that one of those sandwiches served as an evening snack, I first doubled-up each lunch sack—just in case the inner one became greasy or tore, right?
+So, assuming that one of those sandwiches would be serving as an evening snack, I first doubled-up each lunch sack—just in case the inner one became greasy or perhaps tore.

-I also added an extra slice of cheese to each sandwich to provide more protein.
+I also used "real" slices of turkey, rather than lunch-meat versions, and added an extra slice of cheese to each sandwich for more protein.
 And, because we were supposed to leave condiments off (to avoid sogginess), I bought mustard and salsa packets, which I rolled up in three napkins (one for evening) and a plastic knife for spreading.

-Then, along with the suggested peanut butter crackers and bags of chips, I stuck a packet of peanuts into each lunch and maybe one or two jerky sticks to add more protein and jollies.
-Moreover, for the requested treats, which could be commercial, I made brownies and cookies because homeless people probably don’t get a lot of homemade stuff.
+Then, along with the suggested peanut-butter crackers and bag of chips, I'd stick a packet of nuts and a couple of jerky sticks into each lunch to add more protein and jollies.
+Moreover, for the requested "treats," I made brownies and cookies because homeless people probably don’t get a lot of homemade stuff.

-You see what was happening, right?
-Although said to be much appreciated by their recipients, the enhancements to those lunches added quite a bit to their cost and also to the labor.
-In trying to make them "better" (i.e., provide each homeless person with interesting food and more of it), I limited the number of lunches we donated for their actual intended purpose.
+But you see what was happening, right?
+Although said to be much appreciated by their recipients, the enhancements to those lunches added quite a bit to the time involved.
+So, in trying to make them "better," I also limited the number of lunches we donated for their actual intended purpose.

-And thus, although with the best of intentions, did perfection-creep invade my efforts—not for the first time and probably not for the last.
-Yes, value was definitely added, but so was more expense and work.
+And thus, although with the best of intentions, did perfectionist-creep invade my efforts—not for the first time and probably not for the last.
+Yes, value was definitely added, but so was more work and also some expense.
 If, on the other hand, I'd busted out of the "make it better box," we could have provided more but simpler lunches to people in need.
-Also, I wouldn't have kept second-guessing my strategy and wondering if I was being a seriously big dummy.
+Also, I wouldn't have kept second-guessing my strategy and feeling like a dope...